Archive for the 'Technology' tag

 • Punching a hole in the shell of a single-sided 5.25″ floppy disc to make it double-sided (I even owned a special hole-punch for this)

-• Rewinding an audio cassette using a Bic pen
+• Rewinding an audio cassette using a pen or pencil

-• Ripping the little holes off the sides of the computer paper
+• Ripping the little holes off the sides of continuous feed computer paper

 • Setting a baud rate, parity and stop-bits